docker/docs/datacenter/ucp/2.2/guides/user/secrets/index.md

 ## Update a secret

-If the secret gets compromised you'll need to rotate it so that your services start using a new secret.
-In this case we need to change the password we're using and update the MySQL and WordPress services to use the new password.
+If the secret gets compromised, you'll need to rotate it so that your services start using a new secret.
+In this case, we need to change the password we're using and update the MySQL and WordPress services to use the new password.

-Since secrets are immutable in the sense that you cannot change the data they store after they are created, we can use the following process to achieve
+Since secrets are immutable in the sense that you can't change the data they store after they are created, we can use the following process to achieve
 this:

-1. Create a new secret with a different password
+1. Create a new secret with a different password.
-2. Update all the services that are using the old secret to use the new one instead
+2. Update all the services that are using the old secret to use the new one instead.
-3. Delete the old secret
+3. Delete the old secret.

-So let's rotate the secret we've created.
-Navigate to the **Secrets** screen and create a new service called `wordpress-password-v2`.
+Let's rotate the secret we've created.
+Navigate to the **Secrets** screen and create a new service named `wordpress-password-v2`.

 ![](../../images/manage-secrets-7.png){: .with-border}

-This example is simple and we know which services we need to update, but in the real world that might not always be the case.
+This example is simple, and we know which services we need to update, but in the real world, this might not always be the case.
 If you navigate to the secret `wordpress-password-v1` details page, you can see which services you need to update.